-MS Australia and MS recommend that the NDIA in NSW take action to ensure that:
+MS Australia and MS recommend that the NDIA take action to ensure that:

-- The NDIA Fact Sheet on Multiple Sclerosis will be promulgated throughout the Agency so that people with MS can have the expectation that this Fact Sheet will be read by Agency staff prior to their initial meeting and that the Agency seek other ways to improve Agency staff knowledge of the needs of people with complex, progressive, degenerative neurological conditions such as multiple sclerosis. - 2.
-Support Coordination be mandatory in plans for people with a progressive neurological condition such as MS so that a plan can be implemented appropriately, in a timely fashion and without the potential risk that funds will be used inappropriately. - 3.
+- The NDIA Snapshot on Multiple Sclerosis is promulgated throughout the Agency so that people with MS can have the expectation that Agency staff will have improved knowledge of the needs of people with complex, progressive, degenerative neurological conditions such as multiple sclerosis, including assistive technology needs. - 2.
+Support Coordination be mandatory in plans for people with a progressive neurological condition such as MS so that a plan can be implemented appropriately, that items of assistive technology can be arranged in a timely fashion and without the potential risk that funds will be used inappropriately. - 3.
 Support Coordination hours are consistent and adequate to address the complexity of a participant's needs.
 There is an urgent requirement to eliminate the need for unfunded SC this is not sustainable! - 4.
-There is improved communication from Agency staff to participants especially from the LACs who can be difficult to contact, sometimes leave the position and are not replaced or report that they still have no time available to support a person. - 5.
+There is improved communication from Agency staff to participants especially from the LACs who can be difficult to contact, sometimes leave the position and are not replaced or report that they still have no time available to support a person, especially regarding the provision of assistive technology so that people can have informed expectations regarding waiting times. - 5.
 Requests for plan reviews are addressed in a timely fashion, especially those that include equipment requests for participants faced with rapidly progressive neurological conditions such as Primary Progressive MS and improve communication from the NDIA to participants regarding the progress of a review. - 6.
 Plans have contingency funding built in to minimise or preferably avoid the need to frequently review plans. - 7.
-A dramatically improved communications system is implemented to ensure participants and SCs are kept properly informed, especially when a plan escalation is necessary. - 8.
 That the level of unfunded support provided to applicants through the pre-planning phase and to participants during the planning, review and appeals phases provided by the MS service organisation is recognised and acknowledged and that discussion commence on how this level of ongoing support can be properly funded in the future.

-KEY FACTS:
+KEY FACTS ABOUT MS: